jaime-varela/RKF45/README.md

 # General

-A re-write of an old, badly written, program using templates.
+A re-write of an old, program using templates and concepts.
 I plan to use this program to practice C++20 concepts, coroutines, and ranges.
+The plan is to create a general solver class which takes as input a Butcher Tableau dependency (as opposed to the current fixed constant routine).

-This quick program implements a Runge-Kutta-Fhelberg method with a rel_err=0.
+The current program implements a Runge-Kutta-Fhelberg method with a rel_err=0.
 Essentially this is the GSL method gsl_odeiv2_step_rkf45 with rel_err = 0.

-Note, I still need to greatly refactor and optimize this program because it's mainly written to practice C++20 and use concepts (which is also in progress).

 # Usage